runway7/hangar/jquery-decon/each-method.md

 The first branch is the check for the presence of `args`.
 Based on this, the authors either `call` the `callback` or `apply` the given arguments to it.
 (For the difference between `call` and `apply`, look here).
 This is because `args` needs to be an array and when calling the `callback` the only way to pass in these extra arguments is by using `apply`.

-The next branch is the check to see if the `object` is a an array (or acts like an array) or a normal 'object' (more of a dictionary).
+The next branch is the check to see if the `object` is a an array (or acts like an array) or a normal object (more of a dictionary).
 In the former (array) case, we see

     :::javascript
     for ( var i = 0; i < length; i++) {...}